SWEN-101/2221-SWEN-101-03-3-teamtesttail/README.md

 # Project Name: TestTail
 # Modify this document to expand any and all sections that are applicable for a better understanding from your users/testers/collaborators (remove this comment and other instructions areas for your FINAL release)

-A web application designed to help students pace themselves when preparing for exams
+Project TestTail (working name) will be a web application designed to help students pace themselves when preparing for exams.
+The student will be able to customize the timer based on the test they are taking; users will be able to customize things like the number of questions, amount of time each question should take, amount of time allowed on the test, and more.

 ## Team
-<_each team member clones repo and then edits/replace with their name below_>
 - Christian Morgado
 - Liam Weiner
 - Noah Vogtli